Screenshots Download Documentation Tutorials Partners Resources Contact Forum Search

 DLink Internet Camera

 The DLink Internet Camera module provides an interface to the DLink camera series.
-This module is similar to the HTTP Read in that it provides an easier interface to the DCS900 and also provides pan/tilt capabilities for the other DLink cameras.
+This module is similar to the HTTP Read in that it reads images over the internet but also provides an easier interface to the DCS900 and pan/tilt capabilities for the other DLink cameras.
 Note that when accessing cameras over the Internet there can be significant delays when panning or tilting the camera.
 Keep in mind the delay when using those buttons otherwise you will overreact the movement.

 Interface